 The Mediterranean diet is associated with a reduction in the incidence of many diseases, but may not be suitable for everyone.

-The Mediterranean diet represents the diet commonly consumed in regions that border the Mediterranean Sea.
+A Mediterranean diet is commonly consumed in regions that border the Mediterranean Sea.
 It consists of a variety of fruits, vegetables, cereals, legumes, poultry, fish, nuts, seeds, olive oil, and moderate intake of red wine with meals.
 Epidemiological studies show that the Mediterranean diet is a model of healthy eating that contributes to better health and overall quality of life, and can reduce the risk of heart disease, stroke, diabetes, certain cancers, and death.

 The Mediterranean diet is consumed in regions that border the Mediterranean Sea.
 Epidemiological studies show that it contributes to better health and overall quality of life.
 It is also an established model of eating for primary and secondary prevention of various chronic diseases.
 The Mediterranean diet consists of a variety of fruits, vegetables, cereals, legumes, poultry, fish, nuts, seeds, olive oil, and moderate intake of red wine with meals (1).
-Olive oil, a monounsaturated fatty acid (MUFA), is the major source of dietary fat and MUFAs comprise 15% to 20% (2).
-A hallmark of the Mediterranean diet is the low consumption of meat and dairy products (3).
+Olive oil, a monounsaturated fatty acid (MUFA), comprises 15% to 20% as the major source of dietary fats in this diet (2).
+Another hallmark is the low consumption of meat and dairy products (3).